-First do not get confuse with this Cucumber Eclipse Plugin as it is not the main cucumber plugin for running the test as BDD.
+First, do not get confused with this Cucumber Eclipse Plugin as it is not the main cucumber plugin for running the test as BDD.
 Even this is not a mandatory plugin but it is quite handy.
-At start when you write the feature file for the cucumber test, the code for the feature file looks like this:
+At the start when you write the feature file for the cucumber test, the code for the feature file looks like this:

 Note: None of the keyword in feature file is highlighted, all the text is plain.

 Cucumber Eclipse Plugin helps eclipse to understand the basic Gherkin syntax and it works like a syntax highlighter.
 It highlights all the main syntax in the feature file which makes it more readable and clear.
 It also enables the run of the feature file independently, without the help of JUnit.
 We will talk about it later, but as of now please go ahead and install this plugin.

 It is easy to install Cucumber Eclipse Plugin, as it comes as a plugin for Eclipse IDE.
 Prerequisite for installing this plugin is your Internet connection should be up & running during installation of this plugin and Eclipse IDE should be installed in your computer.
 Please see Download and Install Eclipse to setup Eclipse to you system.